sefasifa/sefa/README.md

 # sefa
 ## Simulation
-* Implement a faulty AES For SIFA and SEFA For
+* Implement a faulty AES For SIFA and SEFA
   * Regular Fault
   * Fault by considering Missrate
   * Fault by considering Dummy Round